mugglim/build-your-own-tanstack-query/docs/en.md

 };
 ```

-Flow of re-renders when query object state changes is below.
+The flow of re-rendering is below.

-1. **Create a QueryObserver**:
+1. Create a QueryObserver
-   - (1-1) Create a Query object (skip this step if a cached Query already exists).
+   - (1-1) Create a Query (skip this step if a cached Query already exists).
-   - (1-2) Subscribe the QueryObserver to the Query object.
+   - (1-2) Subscribe the QueryObserver to the Query.
 When subscribing, the notify member variable is assigned to onStoreChange from useSyncExternalStore.
-   - (1-3) Request the fetch method from the Query object (the fetch method may not execute if staleTime is not exceeded).
+   - (1-3) Request the fetch method from the Query (the fetch method may not execute if staleTime is not exceeded).
 2. After the fetch function in the Query completes, the server state is updated.
-3. The Query executes the notify function for all subscribed QueryObserver objects:
+3. The Query executes the notify function for all subscribed QueryObserver.
    - (3-1) onStoreChange from useSyncExternalStore is executed.
    - (3-2) The QueryObserver returns the latest state using the getResult function, triggering a re-render.

-Now let’s explore more ways to use the core logic in React.
+Let’s explore other ways to use the core logic in React.

 ### QueryClientProvider

-The QueryClient is an object accessible globally.
-By using Context, you can create a Provider and custom hook to make QueryClient globally accessible.
+The QueryClient is a globally accessible.
+Using Context, you can create a provider and custom hook to make the QueryClient globally accessible.

 ```jsx
 export const QueryClientContext = createContext(null);